 The development of more advanced transport services including features like complex routing rules, track and trace, pick-up and drop-off (PUDO) points, reservation of delivery slots and a growing number of additional services has since then then made the generation of correct booking messages, not to mention correct labels and transport documents, much more complex.
 Anyone attempting to build file-based integrations to a modern carrier must be prepared to implement complex validation rules, complicated label layouts, and to store significant amounts of supporting data which must be kept up to date.
 It is simply not economically viable for an individual shipper to build and maintain bespoke connections.

 The pace of innovation is currently very high in the transportation business, spear-headed by the last mile delivery domain.
 Consumer (receiver) control and fast or even “instant” delivery options introduce new requirements on the communication between the shipper and the carrier.
 It’s no longer enough just to integrate the WMS or TMS to the carrier and to send data at the end of the day when all parcels and pallets are packed and ready to ship.
-The communication with the carrier must start already from the customer facing interface such as the online checkout and the entire fulfillment chain must be in sync to make sure that the promises made to the customer are maet.
+The communication with the carrier must start already from the customer facing interface such as the web shop checkout and the whole fulfillment chain must be in sync to make sure that the promises made to the customer can be met.

 Another result of the highly dynamic transport market is that no shipper can rely on only one or a few carriers.
-Gartner® states that “Leveraging multiple carriers and services is crucial to providing the best options and offering the most competitive shipping costs”.
+Gartner® states that “Leveraging multiple carriers and services is crucial to providing the best options and offering the most competitive shipping costs”1.
+(Gartner, “Market Guide for Multicarrier Parcel Management Solutions” Bart De Muynck, Oscar Sanchez Duran, Simon Tunstall, 2021-02-02).
 It’s simply not possible to find a carrier that checks all the boxes on all the markets, especially since the receiver now weighs in on the carrier selection.

-So, to answer the questions in the beginning of this blog: Why is a delivery management solution a product every shipper needs?
-Wouldn’t it be easier and more cost efficient to just integrate directly to each carrier yourself?
-A modern Delivery Management solution helps shippers cope with all the complexity coming from a wide carrier supplier base, constantly changing technical interfaces and transport service definitions, multiple internal systems, and most importantly rapidly increasing demands from customers.
+It’s during the second wave driven by APIs and delivery innovation that the adaptation of Delivery Management solution really has taken of.
+The market leading Delivery Management providers have been fast to extend their offerings to include not only booking of transportation and printing of labels, but to span all the way from the point of sales until the very end of the delivery chain, including the returns, and to provide visibility and control over every step along the way.
+The true reason to be for a modern Delivery Management product is to help shippers cope with all the complexity coming from a wide carrier supplier base, constantly changing technical interfaces and transport service definitions, multiple internal systems, and most importantly rapidly increasing demands from customers.
 It’s simply impossible for a shipper to acquire and defend a competitive delivery management offering without the help of a Delivery Management provider.

 Find out how we can help